jellyfin/jellyfin.org/docs/general/administration/troubleshooting/memory-dumping.md

 # Memory Dumping of the Jellyfin Server

-To troubleshoot issues with Jellyfin server related to memory allocation, it is necessary to create a memory dump in a format that developers analyze.
+To troubleshoot issues with Jellyfin server related to memory allocation, it is necessary to create a memory dump in a format that developers can analyze.

 JetBrains dotMemory will be used for dumping memory in this guide.